KristenEBrown/codeConventions/javaCodeConventions.md

   - Class and interface declarations</br>

 #### Beginning Comments
-  Beggining comments should follow [javaDoc standards](https://www.oracle.com/technetwork/articles/javase/index-137868.html).
+  **TODO: ask if we need author tag since code usually changes hands and were usign version control** Beggining comments should follow [javaDoc standards](https://www.oracle.com/technetwork/articles/javase/index-137868.html).
 It should list the version (using the `@version` tag), the programmer(s)(using the `@author` tag), the date(using the `@since` tag), the copyright(if present), and a brief description of the program and its uses.</br>